Assessment of Student Learning Outcomes

 - Adapt oral and written messages to diverse audiences.

-- Analyze and evaluate verbal and nonverbal messages in differing social, political, and cultural contexts in order to assess their effectiveness and
+- Analyze and evaluate verbal and nonverbal messages in differing social, political, and cultural contexts in order to assess their effectiveness.

 - Demonstrate comprehension of significant issues in the history, theory, and criticism of human communication.